moromis/2024-website/content/_index.md

 ---
 title: Hi!
 My name is Kevin Ulrich
-subtitle: I'm a software engineer with 4 years of experience.
+subtitle: I'm a software engineer with 4 years of industry experience.
 seo_title: Moromis

 primary_cta_page: "about"